riyadhossain1998/Feature-Network/README.md

   <li> Get artist image to display as node. </li>
   <li> Pass the data from python script as a variable or create a json file with graph data and read it in javascript to render on the website. </li>
   <li> Get song release date data using the spotipy. </li>
+  <li> Some of the artists were part of a music group or band (i.e Lil Wayne,Drake in Young Money), needs to be classified accordingly as such.</li>
+  <t><li></li> If artist == music group then add links from each artist of the group to the artists.
  </ul>